andr-groth/VAE-ENSO-emulator/README.md

 ## Overview

-Jupyter notebooks for the implementation of a variational autoencoder (VAE) for ENSO modeling and prediction.
+Official Jupyter notebooks for the implementation of a variational autoencoder (VAE) for ENSO modeling and prediction.

 The work is published in